-The next step in developing an animation is to use Path Mode to define one or more paths, if guided motion is a part of the system.
 Proof Animation provides two kinds of motion: absolute and guided.
-Absolute motion, specified by the MOVE trace file command, causes an object to be moved between two user-defined points.
+Absolute motion, specified by the MOVE trace file command, causes an object to be moved between two points.
 Guided motion always occurs along a fixed route, called a path.
+If objects will follow guided motion, such as travel on conveyors or along guide wires, the next step in the animation development is to use Path Mode to define one or more paths.

-The lines and arcs that comprise the path must first be drawn using Draw Mode or imported from CAD.
+Paths are comprised of lines and arcs that represent the route that the objects will follow.
+This underlying geometry must first be drawn using Draw Mode or imported from CAD.
 The logical path segments are then defined on top of the existing lines and arcs.
 A single line or arc can be part of one or more paths.
 Once defined, paths are saved as part of the layout file.

 Using paths is very simple because Proof Animation does all the work.
 The most commonly used trace file path command is PLACE objectID ON path.
-Once an object is placed on a path, it will follow that path until it visually comes to rest at the end of the path or until it is PLACEd elsewhere or DESTROYEd.
+Once an object is placed on a path, it will follow that path until it visually comes to rest at the end of the path or until it is PLACEd elsewhere or DESTROYed.
 All objects traveling on the same path can be stopped simultaneously and resume movement at a later time.
 Paths provide outstanding animation power in response to a single trace file command.

 Accumulating paths provide even greater power for animating paths on which queuing can take place.
 On accumulating paths, Proof Animation reflects physical reality by visually queuing objects when bottlenecks occur.
 This often makes a simulation model of the system much simpler to construct, because such queuing need not always be explicitly represented in the model code.
-A surprising number of systems contain some accumulation.
+Most systems contain some accumulation.
 This property can be used to represent certain types of conveyors, cars at a traffic signal, bank lines, and more.
 Paths play an especially important part in transportation, product flow, and material handling animations.

-5.4 Producing a Trace File
+5.4 Writing the Trace File

-The next step in the animation development is writing the animation trace file.
-Trace files consist of very readable commands.
+The next step in the animation development is producing the animation trace file.
+Trace files consist of very readable ASCII commands.
 Trace files are time ordered.
 That means the specific animation events take place between TIME commands.
 Consider the following portion of a trace file: